builtbymonkey/engine-wrangler/README.md

 this XML is slightly different, in that - with the exception of the index.xml file - there are no `<site>` or `<section>` tags.

+### Configuration

+You can also place a file called ew.cfg in the same directory from which you're calling the `ew` command (not necessarily the directory in which this package is stored), similar to the supplied ew.cfg.sample file.
+Use that to specify arguments if you need to repeatedly run the `ew` command and don't want to have to remember all the parameters.
+All the valid options supported by the `ew` command can be set in this config file.

 ### Todo

 1. Add more export formats